ClevelandClinicQHS/sociome/cran-comments.md

-## sociome 1.3.2
+## sociome 1.3.3

-* Removed reference to the now-nonexistent `tigris-package` help page.
+No ERRORs, WARNINGs, or NOTEs.

 ## R CMD check results